The Burro’s Tail Plant (Sedum morganianum) is a small succulent known by several other names besides “Burro’s tail.”

 The leaves are between a quarter and a half inch long, and the tails reach a maximum of about a foot and a half.

-On the other end of the spectrum, you could choose Giant Burro’s Tail (Sedeveria), which is a cross between Burro’s Tail (Sedum. morganianum) and the Mexican Echeveria plant.
+On the other end of the spectrum, you could choose Giant Burro’s Tail (Sedeveria), which is a cross between Burro’s Tail (Sedum. morganianum) and the different varieties of Echeveria plants.

 This plant has very large, pointed leaves.
 It grows both hanging tails and upright stalks.